MKme/ResQ/README.md

 Moving super secret source to Git for sharing on Hackaday- time to give ths project away  Show it some love with a like on Hackaday IO here: https://hackaday.io/project/172090-resq-search-and-rescue-tools

-This open source project uses AP beacon packet sniffing from any commercially available aircraft/drone or manned aircraft OR by a handheld YAGI antenna unit to locate people on the ground such as lost hikers, campers or even poachers on game preserves etc This will work even in areas where their cellphones cannot connect to any cell tower- handy.
+This open source project uses beacon packet sniffing from any commercially available aircraft/drone or manned aircraft OR by a handheld YAGI antenna unit to locate people on the ground such as lost hikers, campers or even poachers on game preserves etc This will work even in areas where their cellphones cannot connect to any cell tower- handy.
 The aircraft dtects the AP beacon from their cellular phone, records the GPS coordinates for later ground use and transmits an alert to search teams on the ground
 <p align="center">
 <br>